netwrix/PingCastlePowerBIConnector/README.md

 2. Open Power BI Desktop

-Note, to load extensions without whitelisting the extesion, you will need to lower the security level for extensions in Power BI Desktop to enable loading unsigned/uncertified connectors.
+Note, to load extensions without allowlisting the extension, you will need to lower the security level for extensions in Power BI Desktop to enable loading unsigned/uncertified connectors.
 See below.

 3. Go to File | Options and settings | Options